isabella232/kubernetes-operator/docs/Rack-Awareness.md

 ## Simultaneously add and remove rack

 If operator has to scale up some racks and scale down some other racks in single call then operator will always scale up first then it will scale down the racks.
-Hence for a short duration actual cluster size may be more than desired cluster size.
+Hence, for a short duration actual cluster size may be more than desired cluster size.